Multimodal Recommender Systems: A Survey: Applications and Resources

 Nowadays, when users browse the online shopping platform, they will receive a large amount of multimodal information about items, which will influence users' behavior imperceptibly.
-For example, In \textbf{fashion recommendation scenarios}, Users are often tempted to buy something they do not need because of the image of the cloth.
-In \textbf{movie recommendation scenarios}, users will only click on the content if they are attracted to the movie poster and title.
-Making full use of these multimodal data can improve the recommendation effect of the model.
-Besides, the quality of multimodal data directly affects the recommendation effect.
-So, as shown in Table~\ref{table:statistics}, we summarize several popularly used datasets for MRS based on application scenarios.
-This will guide the researchers to obtain these MRS datasets conveniently.
-Anyone who wishes to use these datasets can refer to the corresponding citations and websites for more details.
+Though most researchers aim to propose a general MRS model that can be applied to all applications, it is better to design a unique model for some typical applications.
+For example, in fashion recommendation applications, users are often tempted to buy clothing because of the style of the clothing that they do not need.
+POG~\cite{chen2019pog} proposes to utilize the image and title of the clothing item to predict whether the style is compatible and preferred by the user.
+Besides, the content of items is important for News recommendation, so the textual feature is highlighted in the related researches~\cite{han2022vlsnr,li2022miner}.
+Normally, the general RS can also be adapted to these applications, however, they show markedly inferior performance compared with MRS models~\cite{liang2023mmmlp,chen2019pog,zhu2022combo,li2022miner}.